Teun/thenBy.js/README.md

 ```

-To include it into your page/project, just paste the minified code from https://raw.github.com/bergus/thenBy.js/master/thenBy.min.js into yours (137 characters).
-A source attribution would be nice of course.
+To include it into your page/project, just paste the minified code from https://raw.github.com/Teun/thenBy.js/master/thenBy.min.js into yours (137 characters).

+Thanks a lot to https://github.com/bergus for hsi improvements.